-Supreme Court won’t exempt religious school from Ky.’s covid-closure order
+Supreme Court won’t exempt religious school from Ky. coronavirus-closure order

 “Religious schools across Kentucky are closed while daycares, preschools, colleges, sports arenas, gambling parlors, offices, movie theaters, wedding venues, and big-box stores remain open,” their brief to the court said.
 “Today, a second grader, her parents, and a group of her classmates can go to the movies and then to the mall for Christmas shopping, but she cannot attend her religious school.”

-The school was supported by the state’s two Republican senators — Senate Majority Leader Mitch McConnell and Rand Paul — and a majority of their Republican Senate colleagues.
+The school was supported by the state’s two U.S. senators, both Republicans — Senate Majority Leader Mitch McConnell and Rand Paul — and a majority of their Republican Senate colleagues.

-Beshear argued that closing the schools was a rational response to a spike in infections, and that in-person K-12 education presented unique problems.
+Beshear argued that closing the schools was a rational response to a spike in infections and that in-person K-12 education presented unique problems.

 “Unlike the child at the movie theater, she does not go home when the movie is over,” Beshear’s brief said.
 “She remains in the classroom with all of the other students for an entire day of school — in a high-volume mixing environment involving hundreds of students and hundreds more adults — discussing the lessons of the movie with her classmates, laughing and talking with her friends, eating her lunch, and pausing for the occasional beverage.”